 You can use XML Path Language (XPath) functions to refine XPath queries and enhance the programming power and flexibility of XPath.

-The functions are divided into the following groups: Node Set, String, Boolean and Number
+This guide serves as your quick reference for the XPath 1.0 Function Library, the version supported by Microsoft BizTalk Server.
+The functions are divided into the following groups: Node Set, String, Boolean, and Number.

 Node Set Functions

-Function: [number] last() – Returns a number equal to context size of the expression evaluation context.
+Function: [number] last() – Returns a number equal to the context size of the expression evaluation context, that is, returns the index number of the last node in the set.

 - Example: //book[last()] – Result: Selects the last book element